 Many dentists offer sleep apnea treatment in Lexington.
 For most dentists, though, it’s not a specialty.
 Dr. Trish Takacs not only has plenty of experience treating sleep apnea, she also has the professional credentials to back it up.
 She is a Diplomate of the American Board of Dental Sleep Medicine (ABDSM) and has done a mini-residency on sleep medicine at Tufts University.
-In fact, she established the TMJ and Sleep Dentistry Center of Central Kentucky, a facility devoted solely to treatment of sleep apnea and TMJ disorders, right across the street from our Hamburg location.
+In fact, she established the TMJ and Sleep Dentistry Center of Central Kentucky, a facility devoted solely to treatment of sleep apnea and TMJ disorders, in the suite right across the hall from our Hamburg location.

 In addition to our dedicated facility and Dr. Takacs’s expertise, your treatment may include:

 - A questionnaire to assess you for sleep apnea symptoms, including snoring